How to See & Control What Apps Use Location Data in Mac OS X

 The menu bar items are informational, but not directly actionable without going into the privacy control panel.
 You can jump to that immediately by choosing “Open Privacy Settings” through this menu bar, or by accessing it from System Preferences as outlined below, which provides granular control over application-specific location usage.

-Controlling What Apps Can Use Location Data on the Mac
+How to Control What Apps Can Use Location Data on the Mac

-Again like the iOS world, OS X provides fine tuned controls for location data usage, allowing for various levels of location sharing depending on what fits the user and their app preferences.
+Again like the iOS world, Mac OS X provides fine tuned controls for location data usage, allowing for various levels of location sharing depending on what fits the user and their app preferences.

-You can access the Location Services Privacy menu through the method outlined above in the menubar, or through the System Preferences which we’ll outline below:
+You can access the Location Services Privacy menu through the method outlined above in the menubar, or through the Mac System Preferences which we’ll outline below:

 - Open System Preferences from the Apple menu